Chania Old Town: A complete travel guide

 Chania Beaches: Best Places to Visit (Family Friendly & Practical Guide)

 Chania Beaches: Best places to visit (Family friendly & practical guide) Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-If you’re planning a family holiday to Crete and searching for “Chania…
+The beaches around Chania are some of the best we’ve come across…

 Best restaurants in Chania: 12 places you’ll love (2025 Guide)

 Best restaurants in Chania: 12 places you’ll love (2025 Guide) Just so you know: This post contains affiliate links.
-If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-If you’re searching for the best restaurants in Chania, you’re in for a…
+If you click through and make a booking or purchase, I may earn a small commission – at no extra cost to you.
+With seven of us travelling together in June 2025, I spent a lot…

 Limnoupolis Waterpark Chania: Honest Family Review & Tips (2025)